Stanley Theater (Jersey City, New Jersey): Description

-A glittering copper marquee spans the entrance, overhanging the solid brass doors.
+A glittering copper marquee spans the entrance, with backlit green & red stained glass signs bearing the theater’s name.
+Underneath are solid brass doors with copper frames, and stained glass transom windows of faux "Chartre Blue" surround the foyer.
 Three large arched windows sit over the marquee.
-Building materials include marble from Italy, Vermont and Texas, limestone from Indiana, and granite from Maine to face the Corinthian columns.
+Building materials include marble from Italy, Vermont and Texas, limestone from Indiana in the lobby, and granite from Maine to face Corinthian columns in the auditorium.

-The interior has a three-story lobby adorned with columns, a broad center staircase with trompe l'oeil alabaster handrails and balusters, lamps, velvet drapes, and stained glass windows of faux "Chartre Blue" in the foyer.
-Allegorical paintings by Hungarian muralist Willy Pogany originally adorned the ceiling and walls.
+The interior has a three-story lobby adorned with trompe l'oeil columns, a broad center staircase inspired by The Breakers grand staircase, with alabaster balusters, and brass handrails terminated with originally gaslit lamp stands.

+Velvet drapes once adorned the lobby, and Allegorical paintings by Hungarian muralist Willy Pogany originally adorned the vaulted ceiling above the staircase.

-The larger of two crystal chandeliers, suspended from the second floor, is from the New York's original Waldorf Astoria of the 1880s; it is thirteen feet tall and ten feet wide, and illuminated by 144 bulbs that reflect onto 4,500 hanging crystal teardrops.
+The larger of two chandeliers, suspended from the second floor, is from the New York's original Waldorf Astoria, dating to the 1890s; [source needed] Made in the European style called “Maria Teresa”, it is thirteen feet tall and ten feet wide, and illuminated by 144 bulbs that reflect onto 4,500 hanging “Bohemian crystal” teardrops.
+A direct gaze up at it reveals its snowflake shape.

-The grand staircase is the main feature of the three-story lobby.
-During the day, sunlight streams in, illuminating the lobby.
-An immense crystal chandelier shines after the sun sets.
-On three sides of the lobby, stands a formation of marble columns topped by a balcony.
-A nearly celestial ceiling actually had machine generated clouds and points of light that twinkled like stars.
+Beneath the chandelier is the original mosaic compass, chiseled by hand.
+The floor in the lobby originally was of white and light gray outlined Terrazzo.
+It has since been carpeted over, undisturbed in the renovation.

 Movie palace architect John Eberson contributed the design for the auditorium.
-Here theatergoers enter the environment of an evening in Venice with a replica of the Rialto Bridge spanning the stage.
-Above the seating is an eighty-five foot ceiling that permits an open sky effect with stars and moving clouds originally effected by a projecting device called a "Brenkert Brenograph," costing $290 (in 1920s dollars).
-Lighted stained glass windows line the walls with grottoes, arches and columns simulating the courtyard motif.
+Here theatergoers enter the environment of an evening in Venice with a replica of the Rialto Bridge above the stage.
+Above the seating is an eighty-five foot ceiling that permits an open sky effect with stars and moving clouds, originally effected by a projecting device called a "Brenkert Brenograph," costing $290 (in 1920s dollars).
+Backlit stained glass windows line the walls, with grottoes, arches and columns simulating a courtyard motif.
+The original fire curtain continued the Venice effect, with a painting that pictured the ocean, and a coast.

 On September 26, 27, and 28, 1972, the Grateful Dead played three concerts at the Stanley Theater which are highly regarded among fans.
 A recording of the middle show from September 27 was officially released in 1998 as Dick's Picks Volume 11.